 What is involved in installing a BEMS?

 The set-up and maintenance of a BEMS should be carried out by multi-skilled HVAC service engineers, who will have the greatest understanding of how plant practically operates.
 The multi-skilled engineers can also complete all associated electrical work, reducing set-up time and costs.

 Installation is a combination of hardware and software work.

 Is a BEMS user friendly?

-The user control interface contains modern graphics and is simple to use – via control panel touch screen monitor or a PC (recommended for large buildings).
+The user control interface contains modern graphics and is simple to use – via control panel touch screen monitor or a PC.
+A PC is recommended for large buildings.

 The controls interface is password-protected, to ensure only competent maintenance service engineers and end-users have access.

-View information on Thermodial’s BEMS service and examine our brochure below to view capabilities and savings.
+View information on Thermodial’s BEMS and controls service and examine our brochure below to view savings.